THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 The Lord Jesus said to His disciples, “Our friend Lazarus sleeps, but I go that I may wake him up.”
 (John 11:11 NKJV).

 Christ’s love for His Church is steadfast and unwavering; it never diminishes or fluctuates.
-The Lord always loves His own to the very end regardless of their spiritual state or condition (John 13:1).
+The Lord always loves His own to the very end regardless of their spiritual and moral state or condition (John 13:1).

 The Lord demonstrated His love towards us when we were yet sinners and His enemies by offering Himself on the cross as a sacrifice for our sins.